List of Rebelde Way characters: Joaquín Arias Parrondo

 Joaquin Arias Parrondo is the new student in Elite Way School in season one and is portrayed by Gastón Grande.
 He later becomes friends with other students in the school and has a relationship with Marizza and Mía at the same time.
 He also dates Pilar.
 He has a rich family background and is good in sports especially hang gliding.
 He was disliked by many of the students due to his boastful acts, and is eventually expelled after being involved in a drug incident.

-Nacho
+Nachito

 Nacho is the younger brother of the guy who stabbed and robbed Pablo in the community area.
 He is portrayed by Agustín Sierra.
 He serves as a witness with the letter sent by the journalist Néstor Montero as evidence to Mayor Bustamante's plot against the land of the community people.
 In later episodes of season one he becomes close to Marizza, Luján, and Luna because they took care of him while they hide his existence from the school.

 Javier Alanis

 Javier Alanis is the son of Sergio's girlfriend, Pablo's step brother, and is portrayed by Mariano Bertolini.
-He is in love with Marizza and stops at noting to become her boyfriend; because of this he and Pablo become enemies.
+He is in love with Marizza and stops at nothing to become her boyfriend; because of this he and Pablo become enemies.
 Javier frequently interferes in Pablo and Marizza's relationship.
 He is an antagonist in season 2.